Separation Techniques: Distillation and Chromatography

 Equipment and Techniques

-- Distillation apparatus: Includes a flask, condenser, and thermometer.
+- Distillation apparatus: Includes a flask, condenser, thermometer, and sometimes a fractionating column.

-- Simple distillation: Used for mixtures with significant boiling point differences.
+- Simple distillation: Used for mixtures with significant boiling point differences (at least 25°C).

 - Fractional distillation: Employs a fractionating column to separate mixtures with close boiling points.